DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/3 Methods/refresh().md

 Reloads data and repaints data rows.

 ##### return: Promise<void>
 A Promise that is resolved after data is loaded.
-It is a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise" target="_blank">native Promise</a> or a <a href="http://api.jquery.com/Types/#Promise" target="_blank">jQuery.Promise</a> when you use jQuery.
+#include ref-promisedistinction

 ---
 The UI component cannot track changes a third party makes in the data source.
 To update data in the UI component in this case, call the **refresh()** method.
 [Data sources](/api-reference/_hidden/GridBaseColumn/lookup/dataSource.md '{basewidgetpath}/Configuration/columns/lookup/#dataSource') of lookup columns are updated with the main data source.